What is the Community Police Academy?

-The goal of the CPA is to create a better understanding, improve communication, and partnership with the citizens and the Unified Police Department through education.
+The goal of the CPA is to create a better understanding, improve communication, and partnership with the community and the Unified Police Department through education.
 Community Oriented Policing plays an important role in reducing crime in any community.
 Therefore the UPD instituted the CPA to improve communication and obtain input and support throughout the communities we serve.
 It is our hope that graduates of the CPA become partners with us in identifying problems and solutions to the issues that are affecting our community.

 Who attends the CPA?

-Citizens in the service area of the Unified Police Department and the Salt Lake County Sheriff's Office are all openly invited to enroll.
+Community members in the service area of the Unified Police Department and the Salt Lake County Sheriff's Office are all openly invited to enroll.
 Preference will be given to those living and working in our jurisdictions.